 Learn how to set your profit goals and use 10 levers to grow your business profits.
 Compare risk and timing for different growth methods, from current customers and quick wins to new aggregators, new markets, and new products.
 Practice predicting bottom-line results, and choose your own business growth strategy.
 New markets discussed will be government contracting and expanding internationally.

 IT Systems are necessary to support daily operations and acceleration.
 Assess current platforms in four work areas, identify areas for streamlining processes and make strides in IT innovations best solution for your business.

-Week 11: Succession Planning
+Module 11: Nov.
+6 – Succession Planning

-Day 1 of opening your business – what is my plan for selling the business?
+Day One of opening your business – what is your plan for selling the business?
 Are you ready?
 Understand the stages in the process of selling a small business.
 Learn how a selling price is determined, how to make your business ready for sale, the kind of deal to expect, due diligence requirements, the role of advisors, and other deal terms.
 Compare deal terms with owner goals, such as deal structure and timing, earn-outs, and seller financing.
 Practice assessing your own business value and the deal terms you would accept.

-Week 12: Social Responsibility/Impact
+Module 12: Nov.
+8 – Social Responsibility/Impact

 It is possible to make a difference and make money?
 Numerous studies in recent years have shown that consumers prefer to buy from companies that blend social purpose with corporate mission.
 Identify ten ways to transition to a socially conscious business that with can bring a stronger community presence and increase profitability.